-“As for sustainable environment, we used to call it our corporate social responsibility.
+“As for a sustainable environment, we used to call it our corporate social responsibility.
 Now, we need to move beyond that as everyone plays a role instead of it being a company’s mission.
 This enables us to be more responsible as well as it creates better ethics in how we do business,” he added.

 Moreover, he said that a master-planned community must be pedestrian-friendly.
-There needs to be dedicated pedestrian walkways and cycling tracks.
+There need to be dedicated pedestrian walkways and cycling tracks.
 He also stressed that the tracks must not follow vehicular roads as this is to make the travel distance shorter.
 Otherwise, residents would not walk or cycle.

 “What’s more, these paths should integrate with public transportation.
-Yes, making public transportation better involves more cost as this is capital investment.
+Yes, making public transportation better involves more cost as this is a capital investment.
 However, we already have a technological solution, which is making use of ride-sharing apps like Uber and Grab.
 It is a hybrid of what we have in the physical and virtual world.
 This is what we called transport mobility,” he said.

 INVOLVING THE PEOPLE